savannahostrowski/ghost/README.md

 ![A screenshot of the Ghost UX flow](ghost.gif)

+> Want to use this in VS Code?
+Check out the TypeScript port of Ghost as an extension: https://github.com/savannahostrowski/ghost-vscode

 ## Getting started
 1. First, you'll need to set up an [OpenAI API key](https://platform.openai.com/account/api-keys).
 2. Run `ghost config set OPENAI_API_KEY <your key here>` with your key from step 1